emacs-mirror/emacs/mps/manual/source/lang.rst

         source code is publicly available and widely ported, allowing experimentation with both the :term:`collector (2)` and :term:`mutator`.
-Secondly, the compiler generates code that does not use a :term:`control stack`, but :term:`allocates
+Secondly, the compiler generates code that does not use a :term:`control stack`, but :term:`allocates` function :term:`activation records` on the :term:`heap`
-        <allocate>` function :term:`activation records <activation
-        record>` on the :term:`heap` instead.
+        instead.
 This means that the allocation rate is very high (up to one byte per instruction), and also that the collector has a very small :term:`root set`.
 Thirdly, it uses a simple :term:`copying collector <copying garbage collection>` that is easy to modify.

         .. seealso:: :term:`immutable`.